t-will-gillis/T_Will_Gillis_Portfolio/README.md

 **Preprocessing:** Data preprocessed to select variables, remove null data, clean and sort, add dummy variables, and address label imbalance.
 Data split into train-test sets.

-**Models:** SkLearn's Logistic Regression, K Neighbors Classifier, Decision Tree Classifier, and Random Forest Classifier.
+**Modules:** SkLearn's Logistic Regression, K Neighbors Classifier, Decision Tree Classifier, and Random Forest Classifier.
 (And supplemental Natural Language with Bag of Words and Naive Bayes Classifier)

 **Conclusion:** The Random Forest Classifier learning method performs best of the four selected classifiers.
 It has a baseline accuracy score of 52%, which is somewhat successful and better than guessing (where 11% accuracy would be expected.)
 The model possibly can be refined for better accuracy, however there is a real concern of forcing/ overfitting the data.